maiksteffan/Sequenzboard/README.md

 ### 2. Navigable UI
 - Users can browse and select from different training modes
-- Upon selection, the training starts automatically (starts a placeholder program at this stage)
+- Upon selection, the training starts automatically

 ---